Maryam’s emotional birthday wishes for Nawaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PML-N Vice President Maryam Nawaz sent birthday wishes to his father in an emotional tweet here on Friday.
+LAHORE: PML-N Vice President Maryam Nawaz sent birthday wishes to her father in an emotional tweet here on Friday.